 It was initially found to be a component of nails, skin, and hair to a relatively high degree.
 Biotin has been seen as the go-to vitamin for beauty ever since one pilot study in women with brittle nails showed supplementation to be beneficial.
 It is currently being marketed for improving nail, skin, and hair aesthetics.
 These claims, however, were not followed up scientifically so there is not much evidence to support biotin's role here.
 It can plausibly have these actions mechanistically, but there is simply not much evidence that can be used as support.

 Beyond that, biotin's general role as an enzymatic cofactor has also led to some research suggesting it may interact with glucose metabolism in the human body.
-As a general statement it seems that in rodents with a higher circulating biotin level in their blood, the amount of insulin released in response to a glucose test is higher, leading to less elevation of glucose over time.
-This rodent evidence also suggests that the higher glucose is not met with higher insulin resistance suggesting a potentially beneficial role.
+As a general statement, it seems that in rodents with a higher circulating biotin level in their blood, the amount of insulin released in response to a glucose test is higher, leading to less elevation of glucose over time.
+This rodent evidence also reports that the higher glucose is not met with higher insulin resistance, suggesting a potentially beneficial role.

 Not too much evidence has been conducted in humans in regard to diabetes, with one study finding that intramuscular biotin was able to attenuate symptoms of neuropathy in three diabetic subjects.